CSCairney/CSCairney/README.md

 - My name is Charles Cairney and im a Full Stack JavaScript Developer!
 Currently working for QA using Bitbucket.
 - My FE focus is in React/Next.js support with Node.js and AWS.
 - Current Skills I'm focusing: Redux (RTK), Azure, Playwright and React Native
+- A key objective of mine is to create user-friendly and accessible experiences for everyone while ensuring the highest levels of security.
 - Currently, I'm looking to join projects that challenge my current knowledge to become a more proficient developer.